 3. Explain Your Offer

 Landing pages should be framed around some form of an offer.
-Don’t simply say: “sign up to receive our email”.
+Don’t simply say: “Sign up to receive our email”.
 Why would anyone give an email address simply to receive email?
 Let a visitor know what they will get if they give you their information.
 Are you going to send them company updates?
 Useful information?
 Discounts?
 If so, communicate that in the offer.
 (For effective examples of email signup call to actions, head to this post.)

 4. No Direct Sells